 ‘Significant harm’ should be taken to include:

 This does not mean that just because a person is old, frail or has a disability they are inevitably ‘at risk’.
 For example, a person with a disability who has mental capacity to make decisions about their own safety could be perfectly able to make informed choices and protect themselves from harm.
-In the context of safeguarding adults, the degree of risk is related to how able they are to access support and/or protect themselves from abuse, neglect and exploitation.
+In the context of safeguarding adults, the degree of risk is related to a number of factors, including how able they are to access support and/or protect themselves from harm.

 All staff that comes into contact with children and young people have a statutory duty to safeguard and promote their welfare; all staff should know what to do if they have any concerns.
 This includes all staff that work predominantly or completely with adults.
 Even though a health professional may not be working directly with the child, they may be seeing their parent, carer or other significant adult and have knowledge that is relevant to a child’s safety and welfare.